Video game based on school massacre that allowed players to shoot and kill Taliban attackers, taken off Google Play.

-Attackers entered the university buildings in the Khyber-Pakhtunkhwa province of Pakistan and opened fire at students and teachers in classrooms and hostels, according to police officials.
+Attackers entered the university complex in the Khyber-Pakhtunkhwa province of Pakistan and opened fire at students and teachers in classrooms and hostels, according to police officials.

-Students told media they saw several young men wielding AK-47 guns storming the university housing many students who were sleeping.
+Students told local media they saw several young men wielding AK-47 guns storming the university housing where many students were sleeping.

-The university has more than 3,000 enrolled students and was hosting an additional 600 visitors on Wednesday for a poetry recital on the anniversary of the death of Pashtun activist Abdul Ghaffar “Bacha” Khan, the university’s vice chancellor said.
+The university has over 3,000 enrolled students and was hosting an additional 600 visitors on Wednesday for a poetry recital on the death anniversary of the Pashtun activist Abdul Ghaffar “Bacha” Khan, the university’s vice-chancellor said.